-In the quantum metrology problem, one wishes to use a quantum resource to measure a signal with known structure but unknown strength.
+Quantum sensors promise to estimate physical parameters with unprecedented precision.
+Here, a quantum resource is utilized to measure a signal with known structure but unknown strength.
 Consumption of quantum resources allows measurements to be made more precise beyond what is classically possible.
-Quantum metrology promises to usher in sensors with unprecedented precision.
-I like to design robust near-term schemes for quantum metrology with noisy probe states, drawing from my experience of designing bespoke quantum codes., and marry the fields of quantum error correction and quantum metrology.
+I like to design robust near-term schemes for quantum metrology with noisy probe states, drawing from my experience in designing bespoke quantum codes, and marry the fields of quantum error correction and quantum metrology.
 To achieve this, I will leverage on my expertise in functional analysis, optimization theory, coding theory, computer programming and properties of quantum hardware such as superconducting qubits and quantum optics.

 Quantum mechanics enhances the precision of measurements.
 Quantum metrology is a use-case of quantum technologies that promises to allow us to have sensors with unprecedented accuracy.
 Given my expertise in quantum codes, I investigate quantum metrology through the lenses of quantum coding theory.